nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:warning: Caution:**<br>

 Percentages may not add up to 100.00%.<br>
-Suppose you have 3 available fosterers: 1 can foster a dog, 1 can foster a cat and 1 unknown.
-The calculated percentages will add up to 99.99%, instead of 100.00%.
-It can be assumed that each group takes up 1/3 out of 100.00%.
+Suppose you have 3 available fosterers: 1 can foster a dog, 1 can foster a cat and 1 unknown.<br>
+* The calculated percentages will add up to 99.99%, instead of 100.00%.<br>
+* It can be assumed that each group takes up 1/3 out of 100.00%.

 ![Stats](images/screenshots/StatsTotalPercent.png)